/ HALion Developer Resource / HALion Script / Getting Started /

 print("Hello world!")

 The easiest way to explore the code examples is to copy the code to the clipboard and to paste it to the internal script editor of the Lua Script MIDI module.
-Please read below how to do this.
+Please read on for information on how to do this.

 Jump to Top